open-telemetry/opentelemetry-java-instrumentation/README.md

 ## About

-This project provides a Java agent JAR that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
+This project provides a Javaagent JAR that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.
 You can export the telemetry data in a variety of formats.